Golf Tutorials

 • Ball Position: Place the ball directly in the middle of your stance.
 You're not trying to lean the shaft way forward to "trap" it, you want to strike the ball with a slightly descending blow, and a middle ball position is perfect for this.

-• Posture: Stand a bit closer to the ball than you would with a wedge, with an posture that's a touch more upright.
+• Posture: Stand a bit closer to the ball than you would with a wedge, with a posture that's a touch more upright.
 This makes it feel natural for your arms to hang straight down.

-• >Hand Position:" Take your normal grip, but maybe choke down an inch for added control.
+• Hand Position: Take your normal grip, but maybe choke down an inch for added control.
 Your hands should be either directly over the ball or just slightly ahead of it (a subtle forward press).

 Your goal is to get into a comfortable, stable position where your shoulders and arms can do all the work - just like a good putting stroke.